 Memorable Manitobans: Alexander “Sandy” Murray (1839-1913)

-Born in Kildonan on 18 April 1839, the son of James Murray and Elizabeth Holmes.
-He was educated at St. John’s College under Bishop Anderson and won a scholarship in 1857.
-In 1861 he married Letitia Flett, daughter of the Rev. George Flett and Francis Flett.
-They had four children.
+Born in Kildonan on 18 April 1839, son of James Murray and Elizabeth Holmes, he was educated at St. John’s College under Bishop Anderson and won a scholarship in 1857.

-He died at the family residence in St. Charles on 12 May 1913, and was buried in Headingley Cemetery.
+He died at the family residence in St. Charles on 12 May 1913 and was buried in the Holy Trinity Anglican Cemetery.

 A Political Manual of the Province of Manitoba and the North-West Territories by J. P. Robertson, Winnipeg: Call Printing Company, 1887.

 Marriage registration [Marie Laura Murray, Louis Dauphinais], Manitoba Vital Statistics.